jichu4n/fish-command-timer/README.md

 After the execution of each command line, the script prints out the total execution time (up to millisecond precision), followed by the current time.
-The execution time is formatted to be human readable; e.g., `2h 7m 42s301`.
+The execution time is formatted to be human-readable; e.g., `2h 7m 42s301`.

 Demo:

 ![Demo Screen-cap](https://github.com/jichu4n/bash-command-timer/raw/master/bash_command_timer_screenshot.gif)

-Additionally, the script will export the total execution time (as a human readable string, e.g., `42s027`) as `$CMD_DURATION_STR`.
+Additionally, the script will export the total execution time (as a human-readable string, e.g., `42s027`) as `$CMD_DURATION_STR`.
 You can use this variable in your subsequent prompt.

 Requirements